Cyber agency: Voting software vulnerable in some states

 “These vulnerabilities, for the most part, are not ones that could be easily exploited by someone who walks in off the street, but they are things that we should worry could be exploited by sophisticated attackers, such as hostile nation states, or by election insiders, and they would carry very serious consequences,” Halderman told the AP.

-The potential for meddling by election insiders has been illustrated by Mesa County Clerk Tina Peters in Colorado, who has become a hero to election conspiracy theorists.
+Concerns about possible meddling by election insiders were recently underscored with the indictment of Mesa County Clerk Tina Peters in Colorado, who has become a hero to election conspiracy theorists and is running to become her state’s top election official.
 Data from the county’s voting machines appeared on election conspiracy websites last summer shortly after Peters appeared at a symposium about the election organized by MyPillow CEO Mike Lindell.
-She has been indicted and was recently barred from running for secretary of state.
+She was also recently barred from overseeing this year’s election in her county.

-Halderman found that an attacker with physical or network access could gain control of the voting machines and install malicious code that could alter results.
-That includes accessing the election management system to modify files before they’re uploaded to voting machines or forging cards that are used by technicians, voters and poll workers to gain unauthorized access to the machines.
+One of the most serious vulnerabilities could allow malicious code to be spread from the election management system to machines throughout a jurisdiction, Halderman said.
+The vulnerability could be exploited by someone with physical access or by someone who is able to remotely infect other systems that are connected to the internet if election workers then use USB sticks to bring data from an infected system into the election management system.

+Several other particularly worrisome vulnerabilities could allow an attacker to forge cards used in the machines by technicians, giving the attacker access to a machine that would allow the software to be changed, Halderman said.

 “Attackers could then mark ballots inconsistently with voters’ intent, alter recorded votes or even identify voters’ secret ballots,” Halderman said.

 Halderman is an expert witness for the plaintiffs in a lawsuit originally filed in 2017 that targeted the outdated voting machines Georgia used at the time.
-The state bought the Dominion system in 2019, but the plaintiffs contend that the new system is also unsecure.
+The state bought the Dominion system in 2019, but the plaintiffs contend that the new system is also insecure.
 A 25,000-word report detailing Halderman’s findings was filed under seal in federal court in Atlanta last July.

 U.S. District Judge Amy Totenberg, who’s overseeing the case, has expressed concern about releasing the report, worrying about the potential for hacking and the misuse of sensitive election system information.
 She agreed in February that the report could be shared with CISA, which promised to work with Halderman and Dominion to analyze potential vulnerabilities and then help jurisdictions that use the machines to test and apply any protections.

-Note: This story has been corrected to reflect that Tina Peters has been barred from overseeing this year’s election in her county, not from running for secretary of state.